 Don’t spend excessive amounts of time watching television or playing games when you could be getting a head start in reading or writing for next week’s assignments; it will only improve your grades by giving you time to learn and anticipate the next assignments.

-9. Communicate Effectively with Faculty and Students
+9. Talk with Professors and Other Students

 10. Make School Routine

 As with other aspects of life, we often learn by doing, and in doing we get most proficient when we get into a routine.
 The same is true for online education.
 It is best to determine what time of day and where you are most productive and can give your full attention to the coursework, and make that a habit.